• Link to Facebook

 Friday and Saturday 16:00 – 17:00

 Since introducing these workshops in 2015, they’ve really gone from strength to strength.
 Our proximity to Wales means that there is a strong local community of traditional Welsh tune players.
-The workshops give you a chance to play some brilliant tunes in great company!
-Led by Jem Hammond.
+The workshops, led by Jem Hammond. give you a chance to play some brilliant tunes in great company.
+Don’t miss the Welsh Tunes session in the Salopian Berwick Bar from 18:00-20:00 on Saturday too!

 Playing for Ceilidhs